Gagan031/Superstore_Sales_Dashbaord/README.md

 Task 3.5:
 Calculated a measure for AVG sales per day – this is the average sum of Total Revenue per day based on the Dates of actual Sales.
 Task 3.7:
--	Breakdown Analysis by Product (drop or increase) Calculate the following time measures:
+Breakdown Analysis by Product (drop or increase)
--	This is QBR Report.
+This is QTR Report.
 So QoQ Growth is required

-4. Used the measures and calculations to assemble a sales reports with different visuals to best show the Sales Insights in one page Dashboard.
+4.Used the measures and calculations to assemble a sales reports with different visuals to best show the Sales Insights in one page Dashboard.